Connect with others who understand.

 These symptoms can also be common in many other diseases and health conditions.
 Having these symptoms does not necessarily mean you have amyloidosis.

-People may have amyloidosis symptoms for up to two years before they get a diagnosis.
+People with amyloidosis may experience symptoms for two years or more before receiving a diagnosis.
 Additionally, some people with amyloidosis don’t experience any major symptoms.

 The kidneys are the organs most likely to be affected by amyloidosis.
-Signs and symptoms of kidney problems may include:
+Signs and symptoms of renal (problems) may include:

 • Bloating in the abdomen